austinmbos/ndn-ss/README.md

 ## Steps to create an 'ndn-ubuntu' container ready to go for ndn applications

+- TODO: Substitue the following with a dockerfile and a command to create

 - Create a default base docker ubuntu image ( default: pull with tag 'latest' )
 ```